mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 You can change different hyperparameters related to the learning of the model in the parser argument present in the file train.py

-If you want to use the models with your weights already trained on Imagenet, call the training file by completing it with: --is_pretrained
+If you want to use the models with your weights already trained on ImageNet, call the training file by completing it with: --is_pretrained

 If you want to use a normalized dataset, you must then know the mean (X) and std (Y) of your dataset.
 Then call the training file by completing it with: --apply_normalization --mean X --std Y